 - 10 Tips for a Fun and Friendly Online Spanish Language Exchange

 The internet is a beautiful place because it’s based on pure, unadulterated freedom.
 It has brought our entire world closer than ever before.
 You may feel far from Spain or Peru while sitting on the computer at home, but that distance is virtually insignificant nowadays.
 Think about it: people from all over the Spanish-speaking world are online right this very minute.

 Talking to non-native Spanish speakers isn’t going to help you progress.
 It’s easier to understand Spanish when it’s spoken slowly or in a strong English accent.
 Meanwhile, hearing a native speaker will teach you authentic pronunciation, accurate grammar, and good vocabulary.
 By connecting regularly with a native Spanish speaker, your Spanish skills will improve dramatically.

 By engaging with a conversation exchange partner, you also avoid the major pitfalls of complete language immersion.
 Many new language learners become discouraged by the naturally rapid pace and intense regional variation of Spanish.
 When doing language exchange, your conversation partner will know your language level and can be more conscientious of their speed and word choice (if necessary).

-So, now that you’re warmed up, how can you go about meeting that special, Spanish-speaking someone?
+So how can you go about meeting that special, Spanish-speaking someone?
 Believe it or not, there are tons of fantastic conversation partners out there waiting to connect with someone just like you.
 Since you’re reading this article, chances are that you’ve got some sick English skills.
 Your knowledge of the English language is a very valuable commodity in the modern world.

 The concept of language exchange is wonderfully simple: you help them with English, they help you with Spanish.
 You’ll finally get a chance to try out those greetings and idioms you already learned.
 It’s free, it’s fun, it’s highly effective, and everybody wins!